chuqiaoshen/Git-Influencer/README.md

 Github is also one of the best sources for learning coding, we share code, publish new project, follow and learn from other users.
 But github do not have a system to help you find the right person and resources on specific area.

-**Everyone wants to learn from the best, this project aims to creat a platform which can help you on finding the social influencer from the github network.**
+**Everyone wants to learn from the best, this project aims to creat a platform which can help you on finding the social influencers from the github network.**

 ## Data Source
 * [Github archive](https://www.gharchive.org/) : GH Archive is a project to record the public GitHub timeline, which stores all the event based github.
 Weighing in over **3TB** total, this is the largest Bigquery dataset available on kaggle.